foundry-rs/book/src/reference/cli/anvil.md

           [default: 10000]

       --config-out <OUT_FILE>
-          Writes output of `anvil` as json to user-specified file
+          Writes output of `shuttle` as json to user-specified file

       --derivation-path <DERIVATION_PATH>
           Sets the derivation path of the child key to be derived.